Back

 • CJ Carr (Notre Dame)

-The anticipated depth and talent in these future classes may significantly influence NFL teams' long-term strategies regarding their quarterback positions.
-This could potentially lead to an increase in first-round selections for quarterbacks in those years.
+The potential depth and talent across these upcoming classes could lead to a notable increase in first-round selections for quarterbacks.